 2. Autodesk Inc.

-Autodesk Inc. provides FEA capabilities through its Fusion 360 and Inventor platforms, integrating simulation directly into design workflows.
+Autodesk Inc. provides FEA capabilities through its Fusion and Inventor platforms, integrating simulation directly into design workflows.
 The company focuses on user accessibility and cloud integration, enabling engineers to perform stress, thermal, and modal analyses efficiently.
 Autodesk’s emphasis on generative design and sustainability supports industries in optimizing product performance and reducing material usage.
-Headquartered in the U.S., Autodesk serves a broad global engineering and manufacturing customer base.
+Headquartered in the U.S., Autodesk serves a broad global base of engineering and manufacturing customers.

 3. Dassault Systèmes